MrInternauta/MrInternauta/README.md

 ## Software Engineer at Home
-- I have almost 4 years worked with JavaScript, I started learning web development (JavaScript, PHP, CSS, and HTML).
-Then I learned Angular 2+ and Ionic framework for creating multiplatform applications, I worked for a startup as a Full-Stack Developer, Creating Android Native, Cross-Platform Applications (with Ionic 4+), and server applications with Node (Typescript, Express, Socket, and Node Mailer).

-- At the last company, I was a versatile developer working with Angular 12+, NodeJS (With TS), NgRx, Gulp, Net Core, WordPress, MSSQL, Dockers, and Microservices.

-- I have a passion to share with others about tech topics, and a have a YouTube Channel and a Course on Udemy with 2,600+ students.
+- Summary:
+Experienced software engineer with expertise in web and mobile application development.
+Proficient in JavaScript and skilled in Angular, Ionic, NodeJS, NgRx, Gulp, and .NET Core.
+Passionate about sharing tech topics with others and committed to continuous learning.

+- Other:
+YouTube Channel with 1,000+ subscribers and 50,000+ views Udemy Course with 2,600+ students and 4.8/5 rating

 > In my mind, the best way to learn is by teaching and supporting.